-Financial assets and financial liabilities are only offset and the net amount reported in the consolidated financial position when there is a legally enforceable right to set off the recognised amounts and the Group intends to settle on a net basis so as to realize the assets and liabilities simultaneously.
+Financial assets and financial liabilities are only offset and the net amount reported in the consolidated statement of financial position when there is a legally enforceable right to set off the recognised amounts and the Group intends to settle on a net basis so as to realize the assets and liabilities simultaneously.

-Derivative financial instruments and hedge accounting
+Derivatives financial instruments and hedge accounting

-i.
 Derivatives not designated as hedges:

 Currency swaps, profit rate swaps, forward foreign exchange and forward commodity contracts instruments ("the instruments") are initially recognised in the consolidated statement of financial position at cost (including transaction costs) and subsequently measured at their fair value.
 The fair value of these instruments includes unrealized gain or loss from marking to market the instruments using prevailing market rates or internal pricing models.
 The instruments with positive market values (unrealised gains) are included in other assets and the instruments with negative market values (unrealised losses) are included in other liabilities in the consolidated statement of financial position.
-These instruments are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
-Any gains or losses arising from changes in the fair value of these instruments are taken directly to the consolidated statement of income.
+Any gains or losses arising from changes in the fair value of these instruments are taken directly to the consolidated statement of income as investment income.